rah-ds/rah5ff_DS5111su24_lab_01/README.md

   * `total_lines`
   * `total_words`

+uncomment them in the file first the rest of the calls will be focused on building the pipeline.

 ### Week 3—Defining Functions

   * `clean_text` - should take a string, and should return all lowercase words, and throw out any punctuation